lopatin/sliderTabs/README.md

 Using
 -----

 SliderTabs is pretty easy to use.
-First create a 'div' element with a 'ul' containing x abount of tabs, and x 'div' elements after that as the associated panels.
+First create a `<div>` element with a `<ul>` containing x abount of tabs, and x `<div>` elements after that as the associated panels.
 The complete HTML markup should look similar to below.

 	<div id="mySliderTabs">
         <ul>